Socrapop/travelers-map/readme.txt

 = 1.11.0 - /2020 =

 Improved popovers customization:
-* //You can now choose which data you want to show in the popovers.
+* You can now choose which data you want to show in the popovers.
 Design will adapt accordingly.
-* //Added the possibility to show the post's date in the popovers.
+* Added the possibility to show the post's date in the popovers.
+* Updated popovers CSS.
+If you have a caching plugin, you can clear the cache after the update if you have any problem.
+* Old settings are automatically converted into the new settings when updating to 1.11.0.

 * //Added custom title, excerpt and thumbnail for markers' popovers.
 You can now change the default data shown in the popovers.
 * //Updated Travelers' Map backend UI on post editing page, now optimized for V2.0 update.